John-R-Wallace-NOAA/JRWToolBox/README.md

 R-ToolBox
 ============================

+Prologue

+Any csv file, script, or R fucntion, including those in this Tool Box can be individually downloaded using the function gitAFile() found in this toolbox.
+Which could intially be copied from the 'R' directory here and pasted into R.

+For example to download only the popular function match.f() use:

+Install the entire package with:

+    devtools::install_github("John-R-Wallace/R-ToolBox")

 All functions were written by me except for (this list is under construction):

 - xlsxToR: Substantial fix and value added changes; see the fork off of xlsxToR: https://gist.github.com/John-R-Wallace/3eab07a93877e87ec968